sabbirquince/table-data-task/README.md

 ## Table Data Task

+## Design done by bootstrap, functionality done by vanilla js.

 ### Features:

 #### 1. User can click on edit button and the user row's info will show in a popup form.